eformsignen/eformsignen.github.io/help/chapter5.rst

 7. **Window:** Allows to open the **Properties** tab of the selected field or display selected fields in the **Selection** tab.

-8. **Help:** Checks the version of Form builder and performs updates.
+8. **Help:** Checks the version of Form builder (MS Office add-in) and performs updates.

 -------------------------
 Overview of Fields
 -------------------------

 Fields are used to create fields in electronic documents that users can enter information.
-Many different fields including signature, check, date, and text are provided in Form builder, and each field can be configured in detail by using the **Field Properties** tab.
+Many different fields including signature, check, date, and text are provided in Form builder (MS Office add-in), and each field can be configured in detail by using the **Field Properties** tab.

 FieldTypes
 ~~~~~~~~~~~~~~~~~~~~~